segdeha/whatineed/README.md

 ## Installing Cordova

+_Note: Instructions below are for OS X and iOS for now.
+Windows and Android “coming soon.”_

 If you want to build the mobile app, you will need to install the `cordova` app.

     npm install -g cordova

-To run the app on a simulator, `cd` into `cordova/WhatINeed` then run the following command:
+To run the app on the iOS simulator, you first need to install [Xcode](https://itunes.apple.com/us/app/xcode/id497799835?mt=12), then `cd` into `cordova/WhatINeed` then run the following command:

     cordova run ios